 The father of modern science, Galileo discovered the first moons ever known to orbit another planet and that the Milky Way is made of stars.
 He rationalized how objects are affected by gravity, stated the principle of inertia, and proposed the first theory of relativity.

 The last master of all mathematics, Gauss revolutionized number theory; he invented the method of least squares and the fast Fourier transform to recover the position of the lost dwarf planet Ceres.
-His profound contributions to the physical sciences include Gauss’s Law & Gauss’s Law for Magnetism.

 The first person in history to map a heavenly body after observing it with a telescope – the moon.
 Probably first to observe sunspots with a telescope, allowing him to determine the sun’s rotation rate.